tendulkaramey/Cricket-Tracker/README.md

 ## Project Brief

-Suppose we are a company called Cricket Tracker and our main job is to provide live cricket score ball by ball and along with score, every possible stats and commentary should be given in response.Team from ground will update the score using our UI and api to database.Millions of user will requests for live score of a match and if we pass all the requests to database then it can overwhelm the database.But if seen, for every live score it will do the same computation and query evaluation so why not do it once and save in cache and then serve the requests using cache which will not put burden on database and also lower the response time.
-We are using redis for caching.  <br>

-We will update the cache as soon as we receive next live score from our team and thus old record in cache will be replaced for new one.
-Even if our cache went down due to some issue, for some time we can serve requests from database till we get cache up and running again. <br>
+As Cricket Tracker, our core function is to deliver real-time cricket scores, inclusive of detailed statistics and commentary, ball by ball.
+Our system involves ground teams updating scores via our UI and API, which are then stored in our database.
+With millions of users seeking live match scores, directing all these requests to the database could potentially overwhelm it.<br>

+Considering that each live score update entails the same computations and query evaluations, it seems more efficient to perform these actions once and store the results in a cache.
+By utilizing Redis for caching, we can significantly reduce the strain on our database, ensuring quicker response times and reducing the load on our infrastructure. <br>

+Our strategy involves promptly updating the cache with the latest live scores as soon as they're received from our ground team.
+This approach ensures that older cache records are replaced with the most recent information.
+In the event of a cache failure, we have a contingency plan in place: for a temporary period, we'll serve requests directly from the database until the cache is operational again.
+This ensures continuous service delivery and minimizes disruption to our users even during cache downtime. <br>

 This is a POC (proof of concept) project aimed to learn and implement system design concepts from real life problem statements.